Best index funds in January 2022

 Your first step is finding what you want to invest in.
 While an S&P 500 index fund is the most popular index fund, they also exist for different industries, countries and even investment styles.
 So you need to consider what exactly you want to invest in and why it might hold opportunity:

 - Location: Consider the geographic location of the investments.
-A broad index such as the S&P 500 owns American companies, while other index funds might focus on a narrower location (France) or an equally broad one (Asia-Pacific).
+A broad index such as the S&P 500 or Nasdaq-100 owns American companies, while other index funds might focus on a narrower location (France) or an equally broad one (Asia-Pacific).

 - Business: Which industry or industries is the index fund investing in?
 Is it invested in pharma companies making new drugs, or maybe tech companies?
 Some funds specialize in certain industries and avoid others.